• Home

 How Long Buffalo Chicken Dip Keeps (and Why Day Two Is Better)

-Leftovers can be put in an airtight container and stored in the fridge for four days.
-When you’re ready to eat them, microwave for 60 to 90 seconds, stopping to stir halfway.
+You can store leftovers in the fridge for up to 4 days in an airtight container.
+When you’re ready to eat them, take 60 to 90 seconds to reheat them in the microwave, stopping to stir them halfway.

 Why is my dip oily on top?